Burn Beacon Burn. A Coastal Inferno – Nordfriesland

 early-medieval settlement of Frisians

-(Pagan) Rituals – None other than Julius Caesar wrote in the first century about the Germanic ritual to make huge images called Simulacra.
-These big dolls or, indeed, giant Petermännchen made of willow were stuffed with living humans.
+(pagan) Rituals – None other than Julius Caesar wrote in the first century about the Germanic ritual to make huge images called Simulacra.
+These big dolls or, indeed, giant Petermännchen, made of willow were stuffed with living humans.
 After that, the giant doll was lit and the humans inside burned alive.

 Still, the origin of the North-Frisian fire celebration is unclear.
 We found three frequently given explanations.